koppi/alsa-midi-latency-test/README.md

 # alsa-midi-latency-test [![travis](https://travis-ci.org/koppi/alsa-midi-latency-test.png?branch=master)](https://travis-ci.org/koppi/alsa-midi-latency-test)

-alsa-midi-latency-test measures the roundtrip time of a MIDI message in the alsa subsystem of the linux kernel using a high precision timer.
+alsa-midi-latency-test measures the roundtrip time of a MIDI message in the alsa subsystem of the Linux kernel using a high precision timer.
 It calculates the worst case roundtrip time of all sent MIDI messages and displays a histogram of the roundtrip time jitter:

 ![alsa-midi-latency-test](https://raw.github.com/koppi/alsa-midi-latency-test/master/alsa-midi-latency-test.gif "alsa midi latency test")